 Are nutmeg and mace the same thing?
 Yes and no. As you may have noticed, there was only one latin name at the top of this article.
 Nutmeg and mace come from the same tree - in fact from the same fruit.
 The spice we know as nutmeg comes from the seed and mace comes from the seed covering.

 Once the fruits of the nutmeg tree are harvested, the pulp is discarded to reveal the bright red covering of mace that surrounds the nutmeg seed.
 The mace gently slides off the kernel, and is carefully dried, at which point the colour changes to the amber/ orange we know it by.

 The nutmeg seed is dried whole and, once dried, the hard outer covering can be cracked off to reveal the nut that we grate for culinary uses.

 Nutmeg and mace were originally from the Molucca Islands in Indonesia, but are currently grown all over the tropics.
 The major source for these spices is Indonesia, with Grenada following closely.

 Flavour Profile of Nutmeg & Mace

-Nutmeg, on the other hand, does not need to be toasted before using.
+Nutmeg, on the other hand, does not need to be toasted before using in your cookingd.
 Always use whole nutmeg and grate as required.
 Nutmeg is a spice that has a very short shelf life when ground, and while it is still fragrant, it loses a lot of its flavour.
 Freshly grated nutmeg is far superior to the ground versions, and a little goes a long way.